pschapman/JFIT-ZTP/README.md

    12. Select whether additional Custom Variables should be mapped
 9. Configure JFIT-ZTP to run as a cron job
     1.  `crontab -e`
-    2. Add: `* * * * * cd /<path>/jfit-ztp&&python jfit-ztp.py`
+    2. Add: `* * * * * cd /<path>/jfit-ztp && python jfit-ztp.py`
     3. Save update and exit
     4. Restart cron service: `systemctl restart cron`
     5.  **NOTE:** Once per minute is recommended for active implementation.
     6.  **WARNING:** JotForm limits API calls per day, so verify you will not exceed your limit before configuring your cron job.

 ## Open Issues for v0.9.3 Beta
 - Python 2.7 imports JSON data fields as unicode strings.
-This causes a vaidation issue on the "prompt" in PyInputPlus.
-Current workaround is to hack PyInputPlus, adding unicode as a valid class for the prompt field.
+This causes a vaidation issue on the "prompt" in PyInputPlus.  **Workaround** is to hack PyInputPlus, adding unicode as a valid class for the prompt field.
+(See install instructions above.)
 - Native input() function in Python 2.7 expects an expression or function, and not a user input string. raw_input() in 2.7 is equivalent to input() in 3.x.
-PyInputPlus uses the 3.x style.
-Current workaround is to hack PyInputPlus, changing input() to raw_input().
+PyInputPlus uses the 3.x style.  **Workaround** is to hack PyInputPlus, changing input() to raw_input().
+(See install instructions above.)
 - Possible issue in get_form_id().
-If only 1 form in list PyInputPlus may error out.
+If only 1 form in list, then PyInputPlus may error out. **Workaround** by adding a second form to JotForm.

 ## Future features
 - Running setup additional times will update all fields, but will not remove mappings that no longer apply.
 Setup logic likely needs a rewrite to fix.  **Workaround** by deleting datamap.json and run setup from the beginning.